About Fairtrade in Aberdeen

-In 2011 a new Fairtrade Steering Group was established, replacing the previous Fairtrade Working Group.
+The Aberdeen Fairtrade Steering Group was established in 2011, replacing the previous Fairtrade Working Group.
 The aim of this change was to establish a more informal group with wider city representation to reflect the increasing number of city businesses, organisations, schools and educational establishments, faith groups in the city working to promote and use Fairtrade.

-This wider representation allowed Aberdeen to trial a 2 year Action Plan approach to renewal of Fairtrade accreditation and and in July 2012 successful renewal of this status was approved by the Fairtrade Foundation, recognising continued momentum, support and commitment to Fairtrade in Aberdeen.
-City status was again successfully renewed in 2014.
+This wider representation allows Aberdeen to use a 2 year Action Plan approach to renewal of Fairtrade accreditation and successful renewal of this status has been approved by the Fairtrade Foundation, recognising continued momentum, support and commitment to Fairtrade in Aberdeen.
+City status was again successfully renewed in 2016.

 Achieving Fairtrade Status